rpvelloso/libsockets/README.md

-# libsockets (work in progress!!!)
+# libsockets (Work In Progress!!!)
-A platform independent socket library with transparent SSL support (and some more stuff).
+A platform independent C++ socket library with transparent SSL support (and some more stuff).
 # Examples
 ## socks::ClientSocket & socks::ServerSocket
 ```cpp